Hala-INTJ/Pewlett-Hackard-Analysis/README.md

   | --- |
   | ![](https://github.com/Hala-INTJ/Pewlett-Hackard-Analysis/blob/main/Queries/unique_titles.png) |
   Complete set of results are available in [unique_titles.csv](https://github.com/Hala-INTJ/Pewlett-Hackard-Analysis/blob/main/Data/unique_titles.csv)
-* ### Counts by title for active eligible retirees
-  The third artifact counts, by title, for all active eligible retirees.
+* ### Counts by job title for active eligible retirees The third artifact counts, by job title, for all active eligible retirees.

   Here is the query used:
   ```